panda-re/panda/docs/syscalls2.md

     PPP_REG_CB("syscalls2", on_NtTerminateProcess_enter, my_NtTerminateProcess_enter);

-At this point you may want to study the sort of code in the `win7proc` plugin, which uses `syscalls2` on windows 7, and also includes some gnarly code for retrieving objects and traversing Windows handle tables.
+At this point you may want to study the sort of code in the `win7proc` plugin, which uses `syscalls2` on Windows 7, and also includes some gnarly code for retrieving objects and traversing Windows handle tables.
-Or you might like to stare at the code in the `file_taint` plugin which uses `syscalls2` with Linux to track file open and read operations and uses that to add taint labels to the bytes read out of a file.
+Or you might like to stare at the code in the `file_taint` plugin which uses `syscalls2` with Linux and Windows to track file open and read operations and uses that to add taint labels to the bytes read out of a file.
 These are two good examples of what one might do with `syscalls2`.

+Note that `syscalls2` is structured so that if a system call shares the same semantics across multiple operating systems, you can intercept it with a single callback.
+For example, once you have written the `on_NtTerminateProcess_enter` callback above, no extra work is needed to make it work on Windows XP SP3 -- you just need to run the plugin with `-panda syscalls2:profile=windowsxp_sp3_x86` instead of `windows7_x86`.

 The OS Profile
 ----